TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

 ![traditional data warehouse architecture](./images/2.1.png)

   * mostly for structured data sources
-  * ETL takes considerable effort
+  * ETL (Extrat, Transform, Load) takes considerable effort (DUDE, IT'S HARD)
   * systems mainly used on-premise servers
   * scalability becomes tricky and expensive (partitioning, load-balancing, etc.)
   * many DMBSs 20+ years ago not designed for large "scale-out"
+    * typically these designs were meant to be scsaled vertically NOT horizontally
+  * harder to use with data increases (type) & uses (ML...)
+    * you would need a different architecture for real-time/streaming data

 **CURRENT TWO-TIER DATA ARCHITECTURES:**